vmnog/winaudit-python/README.md

 First of all you need to fix the settings in the winaudit program like (check the code and read the comments):
 - the time you need to wait until the diag is done
 - the format that is been saved ( I rater choose pdf)
+- the folder the reports are going to be saved
 - make sure that the program will be open in full screen ( or adjust the position of the pixels )